-Net tangible capital assets decreased by \$0.5 million.
-Depreciation expense remained flat for both of the years ended June 30, 2023 and 2022 at \$3.0 million.
-During the year ended June 30, 2023, the College completed the bike path and pedestrian bridge project, G building and practice facility roof renovations, and a nursing department remodel project.
-Instructional, office, and service equipment of \$0.6 million was placed into service during the year.
+Net tangible capital assets decreased by \$1.9 million, or 3.1%.
+Depreciation expense increased by \$3.0 million, or 5.8%.
+During the year ended June 30, 2024, the College completed the pedestrian pathway and bell tower relocation.
+Instructional, office, and service equipment of \$0.7 million was placed into service during the year.
 The net book value of asset disposals during the fiscal year was not significant.

-Several other construction projects have been approved by the Board and were in progress during the year ended June 30, 2023.
-These projects are included in construction in progress on June 30, 2023.
-See Note 14 of the notes to the financial statements for a list of these projects and the estimated remaining project commitments on June 30, 2023.
+Several other construction projects have been approved by the Board and were in progress during the year ended June 30, 2024.
+These projects are included in construction in progress on June 30, 2024.
+See Note 15 of the notes to the financial statements for a list of these projects and the estimated remaining project commitments on June 30, 2024.

-Net intangible capital assets increased by \$0.8 million.
+Net intangible capital assets decreased by \$0.2 million.
 The College's intangible capital assets are comprised of right-to-use leased equipment and subscription-based information technology arrangements (SBITAs).
-Amortization expense was \$0.6 million and \$0, respectively, for the years ended June 30, 2023 and 2022.
+Amortization expense was \$0.2 million and \$0.6, respectively, for the years ended June 30, 2024 and 2023.
 The College implemented GASB Statement No. 96, Subscription-Based Information Technology Arrangements, in fiscal year 2023.